This briefing provides statistics on migration and housing in the UK.

 This briefing presents data on overcrowded housing.
 The overcrowding indicator used by the government and in this briefing is based on Section 325 of the Housing Act 1985 (Wilson and Carton, 2018: 4).
 A house is considered overcrowded if it has fewer bedrooms available than the notional number needed.
 This number is based on the ‘bedroom standard’ definition, according to which a separate bedroom is allowed for each married or cohabiting couple, any other person aged 21 or over, each pair of adolescents aged 10-20 of the same sex, and each pair of children under 10.
 Any unpaired person aged 10-20 is notionally paired, if possible, with a child under 10 of the same sex, or, if that is not possible, he or she is counted as requiring a separate bedroom, as is any unpaired child under 10.

-The data breakdowns based on the APS differentiate between UK born, EU-born and non-EU born populations.
-When displaying household-level data, based on the UKHLS, we use an indicator of household composition that takes into account the region of birth (UK, EU and non-EU) of all household members aged 21 and older.
-This indicator differentiates between households whose adult members are either all UK born; UK and foreign born; all non-EU born; or households where all members are either all EU born or include both EU and non-EU born adults.
+The data breakdowns based on the Census differentiate between UK, EU and non-EU populations, defined by citizenship or country of birth.
+When displaying household-level data based on the UKHLS, we use an indicator of household composition that considers the region of birth (UK, EU and non-EU) of all household members aged 21 and older.
+This indicator differentiates between households whose adult members are either all UK-born, UK and foreign-born, all non-EU born, or households where all members are either all EU born or include both EU and non-EU-born adults.

 Margins of error in the estimates

-Because the APS and UKHLS are sample surveys, the estimates come with margins of error.
-This means that small differences between numbers or percentages may not be statistically significant.
-However, all the differences between groups that are described in the text of the briefing are statistically significant.
+Because the UKHLS is a sample survey, the estimates come with a margin of error.
+This means small differences between numbers or percentages may not be statistically significant.
+However, all the differences between groups described in the briefing text are statistically significant.
 A difference between two groups is considered statistically significant when the probability that this difference is caused by chance is very small.
-In that case, we assume that the differences we observe in the data are likely to exist in the population.
-Note that small differences between estimates for different groups may not be statistically significant, if they are not described in the narrative of the briefing.
+In that case, we assume that the differences we observe in the data will likely exist in the population.
+Note that small differences between estimates for different groups may not be statistically significant if they are not described in the narrative of the briefing.

 Figure 1